Local structures on stratified spaces: Introduction

 We can enrich these categories over Kan complexes, and we will denote their associated $\infty$-categories $\bsc$ and $\snglr$.
 These discrete and enriched categories are related by the following diagram:

 where the functor $\snglrd \ra \snglr$ is induced by the inclusion of the underlying set on morphism spaces, equipped with the discrete topology.

 \begin{example} The inclusion $\iota: \bsc \into \snglr$ has an analogue in the smooth setting.
-Let $\mfld_n$ be the $\infty$-category of smooth $n$-manifolds, whose morphisms are open, smooth embeddings between them.
+Let $\mfld_n$ be the $\infty$-category of smooth $n$-manifolds, whose morphisms are open, smooth embeddings between them, and whose topology on mapping spaces is the compact-open $C^\infty$ topology (see Remark \ref{oo.conventions}).
 Let $\sD_n$ denote the $\infty$-category with a single object called $\RR^n$, whose endomorphisms are the space of smooth, open embeddings from $\RR^n$ to itself.
 There is a pullback diagram

 where all arrows are fully faithful inclusions of $\infty$-categories. \end{example}